tthorntone/AdNauseam-Wiki/Quick-guide:-popup-user-interface.md

 ***

-This is µBlock's popup UI when you click on µBlock's icon in the toolbar:
+This is uBlock's popup UI when you click on uBlock's icon in the toolbar:

 ![Popup UI](https://raw.githubusercontent.com/gorhill/uBlock/master/doc/img/popup-1.png)